lotabout/write-a-C-interpreter/README.md

 This project is inspired by [c4](https://github.com/rswier/c4) and is largely based on it.

-However, I rewrited them all to make it more understable and help myself to understand it.
+However, I rewrote them all to make it more understandable and help myself to understand it.

 Despite the complexity we saw in books about compiler design, writing one is